bauxiteDYS/SM-NT-VIP/README.md

 3) Upload some VIP maps

 # How to create VIP map
-All you need to do to create a VIP map when using this plugin is:
 1) Set the game type as CTG in `neo_game_config` entity, remove any ghost spawns, add attacker (VIP team) ghost caps to wherever you want them to go for indicators, add one `trigger_once` called `vip_escape_point` that only responds to `vip_player` with a `filter_activator_name` - the trigger can be multiple brushes over different escape points but just **one entity**.
 Call the map `nt_*_vip_*`, the plugin checks for `_vip` in the name.
 2) Add this plugin and SMAC plugin to the server.
 3) Now you have VIP mode on this map.